IsaJafarov/Google-Scholar-querier/README.md

 --hide-no-venue          Hide publications that don\'t have a venue.
 Generally includes Book, Thesis, Citation...
 --journal                Journal to search for
 --help                   Show this message
---citations              Show the publications that each publication is cited by --scraperapi             To use ScraperAPI proxy, enter the API key.
+--citations              For each result, show the publications that cite it --scraperapi             To use ScraperAPI proxy, enter the API key.
 By default free proxy is used.
 Keyword operators:
 --and    All the keywords should appear